ccmbioinfo/crg/README.md

 6. Perform steps 3-5 for the `<project>.flank.100k.bed` file and within the `panel-flank100k` folder

 # 5. Call Structural Variants (In Parallel with Step 3.)
-1. Run the `~/crg/crg.call-svs.sh <project>` script to set up the pipeline for sv calling.
-It will submit jobs to remove decoys and run SV calling individually.
-The script will print the commands to perfom the following steps *after* the bcbio jobs are completed, explained below
+1. Run the `~/crg/crg.call-svs.sh <project>` script to set up the pipeline for SV calling.
+It will submit jobs to remove decoys and run SV calling for samples individually.
+The script will print the commands to perfom the following steps *after* the bcbio jobs are completed, they are explained below.
 2. Run `metasv.pbs -v PROJECT=<project>,SAMPLE=<sample>` within each sample's `final` dir:
 ```
 for f in <project>_*/<project>/final/<project>*; do cd $f; pwd; ls; qsub ~/crg/metasv.pbs -v PROJECT=<project>,SAMPLE="$(echo $f | sed -n -e 's/.*_//p')"; cd ../../../..; done")'
 ```
-3. After MetaSV, is done, annotate the VCF files with snpEff (`qsub ~/crg/crg.snpeff.sh -F <project>-metasv.vcf.gz`) and theb svScore (`qsub ~/crg/crg.svscore.sh -F <project>-snpeff.vcf.gz`): \
+3. After MetaSV, is done, annotate the VCF files with snpEff (`qsub ~/crg/crg.snpeff.sh -F <project>-metasv.vcf.gz`) and then svScore (`qsub ~/crg/crg.svscore.sh -F <project>-snpeff.vcf.gz`):
 ```
 for f in <project>_*/<project>/final/<project>_*/*/*metasv*.gz; do qsub ~/crg/crg.snpeff.sh -F $f; ls; done
 ```